MigelAlfa/Project/README.md

 Version control system: Git

-Automation: Github action, Argo CD
+Automation: Github actions, Argo CD

-Notification: Slach, Gmail
+Notification: Slack, Gmail

 Other tools: Docker, PHPmyadmin, Ansible

 # CI/CD description: #

-The developer push  for the git repository, github actions doing tests, packs the project and assigns a version, packaging in docker and send notification in slack if the whole process was successful.
+The developer push commit into  git repository, github actions doing tests, packs the project and assigns a version, packaging in docker and send notification in slack if the whole process was successful.
 Argo CD takes and deploys our application in K8s.

 Updates follow the same principle.